This post will teach you how I made a DIY drawer organizer for spices using cheap pine project board you can get at your local home improvement store.

 January is all about organization over here.
 I don’t know what it is about the post-holiday, new-year mood that makes you want to get your sh!t in order.
 Maybe it’s being stuck inside the house more than you normally would.
-Or maybe it’s an empty promise to yourself that this is the year you’ll finally be organized.
-Maybe I’m getting too deep here at the start of a post, and people just like organizing. 🙂

 One thing that we have always battled is spice organization.
 We have a lot of spices.
 For a while we did the lazy-susan-in-the-cabinet approach.
 That was too cluttered.
 Then we decided to use one of those plastic organizers with drawers to at least contain some of them from rolling around.
 That just became frustrating because you’d sometimes have to check three different drawers to find the spice you want.

 We toyed with the idea of doing a shelving organizer in our cabinet, but we ultimately decided that moving all of our spices to a drawer and using a draw organizer would be the best approach.
-I love how it turned out—you can easily see everything you have in one spot, and everything stays put!
+We have more drawer space than we do easy-to-reach cabinet space.

 - 3/8″ x 3″ select pine craft board (cut to the lengths indicated in step 1)